rphilip22/Assignments/README.md

 Sample Run

 Input:

 What's your full name?   john doe

 Output:

 Hello, John (Customer)!

 ## Exercise_1.4
-Description

-This program calculates a user's tax bracket and estimated tax based on their income.
+Description: This program calculates a user's tax bracket and estimated tax based on their income.
 It demonstrates core Python concepts including functions, conditionals, return values, user input, and basic arithmetic.

 The program also includes a bonus feature that marks users as deduction-eligible if their income is an even number.